openshift-storage-scale/aws-ibm-gpfs-playground/README.md

 EOF
 ```

-Tweak it as necessary, you will need to uncomment at least one the following lines:
+Tweak it as necessary, you will need to uncomment at least one of the following lines:
 - `ocp_domain`
 - `ocp_cluster_name`
 - `gpfs_volume_name`